|Can Follicular Fluid Anti-Mullerian Hormone Level Be a Determinant of Pregnancy in Women Under 35 Years of Age?|

 |1Ferti-Jin In Vitro Fertilization Center, Istanbul, Turkey

-Objective: The failure of oocyte morphological assessment to predict in-Vitro fertilization (IVF) outcome has led the researchers to examine biochemical criteria of follicular fluid (FF).
-Anti-Mullerian hormone (AMH) an important marker of ovarian reserve is secreted by the granulosa cells.
-The aim of this study is to investigate the relationship of the FF (AMH) levels with oocyte, embryo quality, fertilization and clinical pregnancy.
+Objectives: The failure of oocyte morphological assessment to predict in vitro fertilization (IVF) outcome has led the researchers to examine biochemical criteria of follicular fluid (FF).
+Anti-Mullerian hormone (AMH), an important marker of ovarian reserve, is secreted by the granulosa cells.
+The aim of this study is to investigate the relationship between the FF (AMH) levels and oocyte, embryo quality, fertilization, and clinical pregnancy.

-Material and Methods: The FF (AMH) level of 61 patients (mean age: 33.72 ± 4.82 years; range: 21 to 42 years) were analyzed.
-The FF (AMH) levels were measured by the quantitative autoanalyzer with an electrochemiluminescence assay.
+Materials and Methods: The FF (AMH) levels of 61 patients (mean age: 33.72 ± 4.82 years; range: 21 to 42 years) were analyzed.
+The FF (AMH) levels were measured by the quantitative auto-analyzer with an electro-chemiluminescence assay.

-Results: The FF (AMH) levels in patients under 35 years of age were higher in women who were pregnant than non-pregnant women (p<0.01).
+Results: The FF (AMH) levels in patients under 35 years of age were higher in pregnant women than non-pregnant ones (P<0.01).

-Conclusion: Our study result show that the FF (AMH) levels are correlated with oocyte and embryo quality and are the predictors of clinical pregnancy in patients younger than 35 years of age.
+Conclusion: Our study results showed that the FF (AMH) levels were correlated with the quality of oocyte and embryo and were the predictors of clinical pregnancy in patients younger than 35 years of age.